BENQI Liquid Staked AVAX (SAVAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BENQI Liquid Staked AVAX Historical Price

-According to the latest data gathered on BENQI Liquid Staked AVAX live price page, the current price of BENQI Liquid Staked AVAX is 26.23USD.
-The circulating supply of BENQI Liquid Staked AVAX(SAVAX) is 8.54M SAVAX , giving it a market capitalization of $224.36M.
+According to the latest data gathered on BENQI Liquid Staked AVAX live price page, the current price of BENQI Liquid Staked AVAX is 25.35USD.
+The circulating supply of BENQI Liquid Staked AVAX(SAVAX) is 8.83M SAVAX , giving it a market capitalization of $223.78M.

 The BENQI Liquid Staked AVAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAVAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.